About the Agriculture, Nutrition & Health Academy

 The Agriculture, Nutrition & Health (ANH) Academy is a global research network in agriculture and food systems for improved nutrition and health to serve as a platform for learning and sharing.

 The ANH Academy is part of the three workstreams of the IMMANA programme.
-It aims to facilitate the sharing and adapting of methods and metrics developed through IMMANA Grants and Fellowships.
-It is also a broader partnership that aims to foster a community of researchers and users of research working at the intersection of agriculture, nutrition and health.
+It aims to facilitate the sharing and adapting of methods and metrics developed through IMMANA Grants and Fellowships but is also a broader partnership that seeks to foster a community of researchers and users of research working at the intersection of agriculture-food systems, nutrition and health.

-The ANH Academy is jointly founded and initial coordination is provided by the Leverhulme Centre on Integrative Research in Agriculture and Health (LCIRAH), IMMANA and CGIAR's Research Program on Agriculture for Nutrition and Health (A4NH).
-It is hoped that new partners will join to support specific activities.
+The ANH Academy is jointly founded and initial coordination is provided by the London Centre on Integrative Research in Agriculture and Health (LCIRAH), IMMANA and CGIAR's Research Program on Agriculture for Nutrition and Health (A4NH).
+A range of additional partners are involved in specific Academy activities.

 Aim and objectives